ptsource/VRGrid/README.md

 # VRF File format

-The VRF format uses standard XML developed by the World Wide Web Consortium, along with the Powers & Stevens parsers and the Simkin engine by Simon Whiteside.
+The VRF format uses standard XML developed by the World Wide Web Consortium, along with the Powers & Stevens parsers for XML and the Simkin script engine by Simon Whiteside.
 The design goals of XML emphasize simplicity, generality, and usability across diferent platforms.
 It is a textual data format with strong support via Unicode for different human languages.

 # VRI Image format